-Vinay K. Prasad MD MPH is a hematologist-oncologist and Assistant Professor of Medicine at the Oregon Health and Sciences University.
+Vinay K. Prasad MD MPH is a hematologist-oncologist and Associate Professor of Medicine at Oregon Health and Science University.
+He is assistant program director of the Hematology Oncology Fellowship Program.
 He also holds appointments in the Division of Public Health and Preventive Medicine, and as a Senior Scholar in the Center for Health Care Ethics.
-He is nationally known for his research on oncology drugs, health policy, evidence-based medicine, bias, public health, preventive medicine, and medical reversal.
-Clinically, Dr. Prasad specializes in the care of lymphoma patients.
+He is nationally known for research on cancer drugs, health policy, and evidence-based medicine.

-Dr. Prasad is a graduate of the University of Chicago Pritzker School of Medicine, where he was awarded the Chairman's Award in Internal Medicine.
+Dr. Prasad is a graduate of the University of Chicago Pritzker School of Medicine, where he was awarded the Chairman's Award in Internal Medicine, given to the top student in Internal Medicine.
 He is also a graduate of Johns Hopkins Bloomberg School of Public Health and completed his undergraduate at Michigan State University, where he was commencement speaker for the College of Arts & Letters.
-Dr Prasad trained in general internal medicine at Northwestern University in Chicago, where he received the Gerald Grumet award for best resident teacher, and completed his fellowship in Hematology and Oncology in the joint program between National Cancer Institute, and National Heart, Lung and Blood Institute both at the US National Institutes of Health.
+Dr Prasad trained in general internal medicine at Northwestern University in Chicago, where he received the Gerald Grumet award for best resident teacher, and completed his fellowship in Hematology and Oncology in the joint program between National Cancer Institute, and National Heart, Lung and Blood Institute both at the US National Institutes of Health, where he served as Chief Fellow.
 While at the NIH, Dr. Prasad was also a Cancer Prevention Fellow.

-Dr. Prasad is the author of more than 115 peer-reviewed articles and 25 additional letters or replies in many academic journals, including the British Medical Journal, the Journal of the American Medical Association, JAMA: Internal Medicine, JAMA: Oncology, the Mayo Clinic Proceedings and the New England Journal of Medicine.
-His work has been widely covered by news outlets including the New York Times, USA Today, the Wall Street Journal, NPR and Forbes.
+Dr. Prasad is the author of more than 200 peer-reviewed articles and 40 additional letters or replies in many academic journals, including Nature, the British Medical Journal, the Journal of the American Medical Association, JAMA: Internal Medicine, JAMA: Oncology, the Mayo Clinic Proceedings, the Journal of Clinical Oncology, Nature Reviews Clinical Oncology and the New England Journal of Medicine.
+His work has been widely covered by news outlets including the New York Times, USA Today, Time Magazine, the Wall Street Journal, NPR and Forbes.
 When not working, Dr. Prasad enjoys cycling, reading and binge watching television.

 Image by Nathan